 Safeway is having a sale on canned Del Monte corn–but don’t think you’re going to have the opportunity to fill your kitchen with the discounted vegetable.
-Being that the sale price is a ridiculously low 89 cents per can, Safeway has decided to institute a policy of limiting customers to just 10 cans total.
-In fact, there’s a sign next to the corn that says “Limit 10 Per Customer,” and all Safeway employees have been instructed to enforce the rule 100%.
+Being that the sale price is a ridiculously low 69 cents per can, Safeway has decided to institute a policy of limiting customers to just 5 cans total.
+In fact, there’s a sign next to the corn that says “Limit 5 Per Customer,” and all Safeway employees have been instructed to enforce the rule 100%.

-89 cents is indeed a bargain, says the website cannedcornprices.com, which has extensive data on canned corn prices ranging back to 1872, the year corn was first canned.
+69 cents is indeed a bargain, says the website cannedcornprices.com, which has extensive data on canned corn prices ranging back to 1872, the year corn was first canned.
 The website receives roughly 2 million hits a day, and the community there has had a lot to say about Safeway’s recent move.
-“How can they sell Del Monte corn for just 89 cents?” asked one commenter at the site.
-“I gotta find a way to buy more than ten cans.
-I’m gonna go in there, buy ten, then leave, put on a disguise, come back, and buy ten more.
-I’ll just spend all day doing that.
-Limit ten my ass.”
+“Del Monte corn tastes good,” said one commenter at the site.
+“I gotta find a way to buy more than 5 cans.
+I’m gonna go in there, buy 5 cans, then leave, put on a disguise, come back, and buy more corn.”

 Safeway cashiers, however, are anticipating that trick, as they’ve received extensive training over the past two months in order to learn how to spot customers in disguise.
 The police are also aware of the corn sale, and they’ve been instructed to mace anyone attempting to buy too many cans of discounted corn.
-“It’s limit 10 per customer,” said Anchorage Police Chief Christopher Tolley, whose city contains two Safeways.
+“It’s limit 5 per customer,” said Anchorage Police Chief Christopher Tolley, whose city contains two Safeways.
 “If you buy too much corn, we’ll track you down and mace you.
 That’s how the Anchorage Police Department does things.”